MarioPeraltaA/EcoTariff/README.md

 # EcoTariff

 **Repository for cleaning, structuring, and analyzing historical electricity tariffs.
-Focused on tariffs (residential, commercial, industrial) with monthly resolution and multi-utility coverage.**
+Focused on distribution tariffs with monthly resolution and multi-utility coverage.**

 ---

 ## Overview

 EcoTariff is a repository for collecting, cleaning, and analyzing historical electricity tariff data from different Costa Rican distribution utilities.
 The project covers tariffs from **2013 to present**, with monthly resolution and detailed breakdowns by tariff type, consumption blocks, and components (energy, power, others).
+Data source [Tarifas vigentes de electricidad](https://aresep.go.cr/electricidad/tarifas/).

 The goal is to provide: